Colegio Cervantes shooting: Perpetrator

 Once Governor Miguel Riquelme Solís's theory that the 11-year-old had committed the shooting because of a video game was rejected, investigators looked at the shooter's background and environment.

-Born in 2008, José Ángel Ramos' mother died in surgery a few years later.
-His father, 37-year-old José Ángel Ramos Jiménez, had spent time in prison for trafficking methamphetamine in El Paso, Texas, but had recently been released.
+José Ángel Ramos Betts was born on 8 April 2008.
+His mother died in surgery a few years later.
+His father, 37-year-old José Ángel Ramos Jiménez, had spent time in prison for trafficking methamphetamine in El Paso, Texas, U.S., but had recently been released.
 At the time of the shooting, the child had been living with his paternal grandparents.
 His grandfather's bank account was frozen because of "irregular money transfers" involving millions of dollars between the two men.
-Ramos' 58-year-old grandfather, José Ángel Ramos Saucedo, also had a record of drug trafficking.
+Ramos Betts's 58-year-old grandfather, José Ángel Ramos Saucedo, also had a record of drug trafficking.
 He had additionally owned six luxury vehicles in two years, and one grandmother had owned three luxury vehicles and was also involved in large money transfers.
-Betts' maternal grandmother had been murdered.
+Ramos Betts's maternal grandmother had been murdered.

 The Coahuila prosecutor's office found his grandfather's cell phone, and conversations on WhatsApp published by El Zócalo de Saltillo reveal that the man's daughter wrote, "¿Por qué se la diste, papá, ves lo que pasa?
 Cuando lo vi no me sorprendí, sabía que fuiste tú quien se la dio" ("Why did you give it to him, Dad, do you see what happens?
-When I saw him I was not surprised, I knew it was you who gave it to him."), to which the man replied, "No podía detenerlo, fue su voluntad" ("I couldn't stop it, it was his desire.")
-Saucedo was arrested and charged with homicide by neglect in leaving his guns where a child could access them; he was later investigated for possible money laundering and tax evasion.
+When I saw him I was not surprised, I knew it was you who gave it to him."), to which the man replied, "No podía detenerlo, fue su voluntad" ("I couldn't stop him, it was his will.")
+Ramos Saucedo was arrested and charged with homicide by neglect in leaving his guns where a child could access them; he was later investigated for possible money laundering and tax evasion.
 It was later revealed that he had been working with Argentine drug lord Mario Roberto Segovia.
+In October 2021, his charge was later reduced to manslaughter, and he was released while the investigations were ongoing.

 Aftermath

 Since the shooting, Colegio Cervantes has renewed classes with greatly increased security measures.
-The Coahuila state office of the Secretariat of Public Education (SEP) has promised to renew the books used for teaching civics and ethics in the 2020–2021 school year.
+The Coahuila state office of the Secretariat of Public Education (SEP) promised to renew the books used for teaching civics and ethics in the 2020–2021 school year.
 Rodolfo González Valderrama, director of Radio, Television, and Cinematography (RTC) in Tamaulipas says the state will regulate and perhaps remove some video games.
 Classification will be the same as for movies: AA (children), A (family), B (minors under 18), B15 (teens), C (adults), and D (extreme).

-In 2020, a journalist named Javier Garza Ramos published a book called "Nueve Disparos" (Nine Gunshots), which is about the attack, the events leading up to it, and its aftermath.
+In 2020, a journalist named Javier Garza Ramos published a book called Nueve Disparos ("Nine Gunshots"), which is about the attack, the events leading up to it, and its aftermath.